 Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 There's no good way to explain Auroville in a sentence.
-I've tried.
 "It's a commune" makes it sound like a 1970s relic.
-"It's an experimental township" sounds like a government planning document.
-"It's a spiritual community" is the fastest way to make half my friends stop listening.
+"It's an experimental township" reads like a government planning document.
+"It's a spiritual community" is the fastest way to lose half a dinner table.

-So let me try with specifics.
+So try specifics instead.
 Auroville is 20 square kilometers of reforested land on the Tamil Nadu coast, home to 3,000 residents from 60 nations, centered around a golden sphere called the Matrimandir that took 37 years to build.
-There's no money exchanged within the community.
-No religion practiced.
-No formal government.
-And the organic farms grow food that a 10-course lunch is made from on site.
+No money changes hands within the community.
+No religion is practiced.
+No formal government governs it.
+And the organic farms grow the food that a 10-course lunch is made from, on site.

 The Matrimandir and Its Silence